aslagle/reactive-table/README.md

 The `object` argument contains the full object, so you can compute a value using multiple fields.

 By default, fields that use `fn` will be sorted by the result of this function.
-If you want to sort by the field's orignial value instead (for example, if you are making a date human-readable), set `sortByValue` to `true` on the field object.
+If you want to sort by the field's original value instead (for example, if you are making a date human-readable), set `sortByValue` to `true` on the field object.

 ##### HTML